hubert3/iSniff-GPS/README.md

 * __wloc.py__ provides a _QueryBSSID()_ function which looks up a given BSSID (AP MAC address) on Apple's WiFi location service.
 It will return the coordinates of the MAC queried for and usually an additional 400 nearby BSSIDs and their coordinates.

-* __wigle.py__ provides a _getLocation()_ function for querying a given SSID on the wigle.net database and returns GPS coordinates.
+* __wigle_api.py__ provides a _getLocation()_ function for querying a given SSID on the wigle.net database and returns GPS coordinates.
 It must be configured with a valid username and password set in the settings.py file.
 Please respect the wigle.net ToS in using this module.

 Instructions
 ------------